Lib Dems Abroad about to join the party’s campaigning mainstream

 In addition to issues affecting overseas voters, our peers concentrated their fire at last week’s Lords debate on voter IDs, maintaining the independence of the Electoral Commission and opposing extending the right to make unlimited donations which many see as the real reason for Tories wishing to extend the vote to all Brits living abroad.

-There will be a members’ consultation on Lib Dems Abroad and its future within the party this Sunday 1pm (UK time) for which we are delighted that Welsh Lib Dem President Paula Yates has agreed to inform our overseas members about how a state party functions.
+There will be a members’ consultation on Lib Dems Abroad and its future within the party today at 1pm (UK time) for which we are delighted that Welsh Lib Dem President Paula Yates has agreed to inform our overseas members about how a state party functions.

 * George Cunningham is Chair, Federal International Relations Subcommittee on China and a former Deputy Head of China Division, European External Action Service, Brussels.
 He is also the Chair of Lib Dems Overseas.